 - Analyzing major causes

 As explained in Histogram, the Pareto charts should not be mixed with those.
-Pareto charts have a cumulative percentage curve as well as it is categorized from high to low level.
+Pareto charts have a cumulative percentage curve as well, categorized from high to low level.

 Pareto charts are like a thumb rule where you want to get an instant result to take action.